The meaning behind Marrawuy Journeys

 ABOUT THE ARTIST

-I am Ngiyampaa woman born on Gadigal land (Sydney) and grew up on Wiradjuri (Griffith) and Yugambeh (Gold Coast) country before moving down to Ngunnawal country in 2012.
-From when I was a young child I had always loved to paint and I did stop for a few years to focus on my university degree.
-However, towards the end of my degree I realised I needed to go on a healing journey and so I turned back to painting.
-I have been painting consistently ever since and used the knowledge from my degree to turn my passion from a hobby into a small business in 2018.
+I am a Ngiyampaa woman born on Gadigal land (Sydney) and grew up on Wiradjuri (Griffith) and Yugambeh (Gold Coast) country before moving down to Ngunnawal country (ACT) in 2012.
+Since I was a young child I have always loved to be creative and in particular, be creative through painting.
+In 2018, I used the knowledge from my commerce degree to turn my passion from a hobby into a small business and created Marrawuy Journeys.
+In August 2021, I made the decision to focus full-time on delivering my vision for Marrawuy Journeys.
+I believe that we all have something to heal from and if we can heal as individuals, it will contribute to our healing as a country.

-For many years I struggled with the desire to create art because I was unable to shake the feeling of disconnection.
+For many years I struggled with the desire to paint because I was unable to shake the feeling of disconnection.
 I have often been questioned about my heritage due to my lighter skin, the non-traditional colours and stories of my paintings.
 My great grandmother was part of the Stolen Generation and was taken to Cootamundra Girls Home (CGH), and the traditional stories and methods of my mob were not passed down.
-However, when I moved to the ACT in 2012 I started my personal journey to build a new connection to my culture.
+However, when I moved to Ngunnawal country in 2012 I started my personal journey to build a new connection to my culture.

 In early 2017 I chose to make peace with my lack of knowledge of traditional stories and instead, made the decision to move forward with incorporating my own journey and experiences into pieces of artworks.
-I have also extended this to incorporating the journeys of others, be that of individuals or organisations, and turning them into personal pieces of artwork.
-The following year in July 2018 I made Marrawuy Journeys an official business.
+It was a timely realisation, because being at peace with my painting helped me move through the instance of compounded grief that followed later that year.
+Painting played a significant role in processing my grief.

 Acknowledgement of Country